Man charged with two cases of death by dangerous driving after two cyclists killed in Bristol hit-and-run (27/01/13)

 - UPDATE (23/05/13)

 Lovell, who has previous convictions for driving whilst disqualified and dangerous driving has been handed ten and a half years in prison on Wednesday May 22nd for causing the deaths of Ross and Clare Simons.
+Lovell was also banned from driving for life.

 Lovell was given a ten and a half year sentence for death by dangerous driving, driving whilst disqualified, driving with no insurance and failing to stop at the scene of a collision.